stringparser/runtime/README.md

 [todo](#todo) -
 [why](#why)

 The aim of the project is to compose asynchronous functions and provide a basic api to create an interface around them.
-It is for people who hate so many choices around the same problem while wanting to pick and choose the right/prefered tool for the job at hand (i.e. callbacks, promises, streams, etc.).
+It is for people who hate so many choices around the same problem while wanting to pick and choose the right/prefered tool for the job at hand (i.e. callbacks, promises, streams, etc.)

 Once these asynchronous functions are composed, they are not executed right away.
 Instead another function is returned leaving execution of this `stack` to the writer.
-This function can be used multiple times and does not maintain state.
+This function can be used multiple times.

 Note that every function is made asynchronous and should be resolved either with a callback, returning a stream, a promise or with a [RxJS observable][RxJS-observable].